President Rouhani urges closer interstate relations in region

 He paid state visits to Armenia, Kazakhstan, and Kyrgyzstan — all members of the Eurasian Economic Union (EAEU) — on three days of a compressed schedule.

-“Under the current circumstances in the region, the closer [our] ties are with friends and countries, the more consultations are hold, and the more precisely plans are laid out, the better we can tackle problems,” the Iranian president said.
+“Under the current circumstances in the region, the closer [our] ties are with friends and countries, and the more consultations are held, and the more precisely plans are laid out, the better we can tackle problems,” the Iranian president said.

 “In the post-sanctions era,” he said, “there was a need to look at our ties with friendly countries, and, on the other hand, friends, too, were keen to establish economic ties with the Islamic Republic.”

-International sanctions imposed on Iran over a period of years over its nuclear program were terminated under a multilateral deal between Iran and six world powers reached in July 2015.
+International sanctions imposed on Iran over a period of years over its nuclear program were terminated under a multilateral deal between Iran and six world powers in January 2016.
 Following the removal of the sanctions, regional and non-regional countries took the opportunity to engage in reinvigorated economic activities with Iran.

 Rouhani said that during his tour of Central Asia, Iran and Armenia agreed to revoke their visa regimes, and plans were made toward the same end with Kazakhstan and Kyrgyzstan.